slu4coder/Minimal-UART-CPU-FLASH-Edition/README.md

 # Final 'Minimal UART Computer' (FLASH Edition) 2021
 I built my own Computer from scratch - using nothing but TTL chips, because, well, why not?
 I wanted a CPU that is easy to understand, fun to build and powerful enough to allow for programming educational stuff and little games on it.
 Ah, and by the way - it should be as simple as possible - sort of the "Simplest Usable Personal Computer Ever".
 Well, in case you're interested, this repo aims to provide you with everything you need to follow my one-and-a-half-year journey down this rabbit hole.
 This is the latest FLASH Edition of my Minimal UART Computer design.
-Besides running TETRIS this little DIY CPU is now capable of parsing arbitrary mathmatical expressions and performing floating point calculations in single (32-bit) precision.
+Besides running TETRIS, this little DIY CPU is now capable of parsing arbitrary mathmatical expressions and performing floating point calculations in single (32-bit) precision.
+And it comes with a SSD file system, too!
+That's right, it uses it's own FLASH IC as SSD memory.

 WHAT YOU GET: